manisankarmani/infrastructure-hire-project/Solution.md

 #### 1. Deployment Pipeline in Master Account to Deploy Fargate Application to Production Account

-  - Step 1
-  - Step 2
-  - Step 3
-  - Step 4
+- Created static pipeline in master account to check the permission is working
+- Once complete deployed the same in production account

 #### 2. Pipeline in Master Account to Deploy Pipeline in Production Account for Application Deployment

-  - Step 1
-  - Step 2
-  - Step 3
-  - Step 4
+- Tested production pipeline in production account
+- Tested production pipeline deployed from master account

 #### 3. Include Monitoring for Pipeline

-  - Step 1
-  - Step 2
-  - Step 3
-  - Step 4

 #### 4. Include Monitoring for Fargate Application

-  - Step 1
-  - Step 2
-  - Step 3
-  - Step 4
+## Improvements in progress
+- Use of nested cloudformation templates by uploading the sub templates in dynamic S3
+- Check VPC details for security
+- Check Security Groups for security
+- Work on s3 pull for the application